lightward/mechanic-tasks/docs/add-all-products-to-a-certain-sales-channel/README.md

 Does exactly as it says: this task will publish all active products to the sales channel(s) of your choice, on demand.
 Optionally, filter products by a search query, or choose to have this task run hourly or daily.

 Note: this task comes with a "test mode", which is enabled by default.
-Run the task at least once in this mode to make sure it would publish the products you expect, and then disbale the test mode.
+Run the task at least once in this mode to make sure it would publish the products you expect, and then disable the test mode.

 ## Installing this task